The concepts and modules discussed in this article are all part of the

 shape/Bounds: a 3D axis-aligned box with a location, height, width, and depth.

-shape/ShapeList: a collection of any of the above
+shape/ShapeList: a collection of any the shapes in this list.

 Please refer to Introduction to features (vector shapes) for a complete list of supported geometries.